mkrogemann/poller/README.md

 Usage
 -----
-TBD
+Find below an example usage of HttpPoller and an Http Response Matcher

+    require 'poller'

+    matcher = Matchers::HTTP::ResponseBodyContains.new(/your regex/)
+    #  alternatively pass in a String

+    poller = Poller::HTTP::HttpPoller.new("http://your.sut.example.com", matcher, 5.0, 3.0)
+    #  timeout 5s, poll every 3s

+    poller.check

+The above code will either terminate happily and return nil as soon as the expected result is found in the http response body.
+The matcher passed into the Poller's constructor is used to determine whether the result matches the expectation.

+In the unhappy case, the call will eventually run into a Timeout resulting in a RuntimeError such as this:

+    RuntimeError: Timeout period has been exceeded for Poller (http://your.sut.example.com) ...

+In case you have to use a Proxy to reach the system under test, use this syntax:

+    proxy = { :hostname => 'proxy.internal.example.com', :port => 8080, :user => 'user', :password => '_secret' }

+    poller = Poller::HTTP::HttpPoller.new("http://your.sut.example.com", matcher, 5.0, 3.0, proxy)

 Scope &amp; Feature Requests
 ----------------------------
 In its current implementation stage, the gem focuses on systems that are accessible via http calls.
+Redirections are not followed as it stands today.

 Please contact me in case you have ideas/feature requests both in terms of http-based systems and extensions for non http-based systems.